ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ### API Patching

-Second approach to hook WinAPI calls is to modify API function itself.
+Second approach to hook WinAPI calls is to modify an API function itself.
 When Windows library is loaded into memory of a target process, we can gain access to this memory and modify it.

 There are several ways, how we can overwrite beginning of the API function to hook it.
 The most common approach is to write control transfer assembler instructions like `CALL` or `JMP`.
-These instructions pass control to our handler function immediately after call of the WinAPI function.
+These instructions pass control to our handler function immediately after the call of the WinAPI function.

 Next task is to execute original API function after the handler done its work.
 The beginning of the original function was overwritten.
-We should restore it in our handler.
+Thus, we should restore it in our handler.
 Otherwise, we will get recursive calls of the handler, which lead to stack overflow and application crash.
 When the original function finishes, we can patch its beginning again.
-Itallows us to hook next call of this function.
+Now we prepare to hook the original function again.

-TODO: Mention about DLL injection step to patch the target application.
+There is a question.
+How we can modify the behavior of the target application?
+This application works with the original WinAPI libraries and do not patch them.
+We should inject our code into the target application.
+This code will patch the original API functions to call our handlers.
+These code injection techniques are mentioned in the [Example with Diablo 2](../InGameBots/example.md) section.

 This is a [code snippet](https://en.wikipedia.org/wiki/Hooking#API.2FFunction_Hooking.2FInterception_Using_JMP_Instruction) with implementation of this technique.